th7mo/th7mo.com/ssh-key.md

 > [!TIP]
 > Make the `Host` name the same has the `HostName`.
-> When those are the same you don't need to update any existing remotes because the URL stays the same.
+> When those are the same there is no need to update any existing remotes because the URL stays the same.

 ### Update the existing remotes